 The capital city of Bosnia and Herzegovina, Sarajevo, is located near the center of the country.

-The country's population is 3.84 million, most of whom are Bosnians, then Serbs, and the least of all are Croats and all three languages are spoken.
+The country's population is 3.84 million, most of whom are Bosnians, then Serbs and the least of all are Croats and all three languages are spoken.

-Although situated close to the Mediterranean Sea, Bosnia and Herzegovina is largely cut off from its climatic influence by the Dinaric Alps.
+Although situated close to the Mediterranean Sea, Bosnia and Herzegovina are largely cut off from its climatic influence by the Dinaric Alps.
 The weather in the Bosnia region is generally mild, though it can be bitterly cold in winter.
 The region's climate has given Bosnia and Herzegovina a wealth of diverse flora and fauna.

 National holidays in Bosnia and Herzegovina – non-working: